lookupdaily/CV/README.md

 Whilst at Makers Academy, I have been challenged to learn new languages and frameworks in just a few weeks, striving to become a language agnostic developer.

 I have always been adept at learning new skills and absorbing information quickly.
-I taught myself design software throughout my architectural education, and am constantly striving to picking up new challenges in the workplace.
+From teaching myself design software throughout my architectural education, to picking up new challenges in the workplace.
 Whilst at Media 10, I took on the production of the seminar programmes for Clerkenwell Design Week and 100% Design in addition to my role as Marketing Manager.
 I stepped in at Upper Street Events to deliver the marketing campaign for New Designers six weeks before opening, applying my knowledge of similar industry events to hit the ground running.

 #### Creative